This post may contain affiliate sales links. Please read my disclosure policy.

 Storing + Reheating

-Store any leftover Pumpkin Soup in the fridge, covered well, for up to 5 days!
+Store any leftover Pumpkin Soup in the fridge, covered in an airtight container, for up to 5 days!
 Reheat in the microwave or on the stovetop.
 If it is too thick, add a bit of water when reheating.
-If it’s too thin microwave or simmer on the stovetop for a longer amount of time to allow it to reduce.
+If it’s too thin simmer on the stovetop for a longer amount of time to allow it to reduce.

 Can You Freeze Pumpkin Soup?